TrueChain Trading 4% Higher Over Last 7 Days (TRUE)

-TrueChain (TRUE) traded up 3.5% against the dollar during the 24-hour period ending at 11:00 AM ET on March 22nd.
-TrueChain has a total market cap of $3.24 million and approximately $482,215.00 worth of TrueChain was traded on exchanges in the last day.
-Over the last week, TrueChain has traded 4% higher against the dollar.
-One TrueChain coin can currently be purchased for about $0.0408 or 0.00000095 BTC on major cryptocurrency exchanges.
+TrueChain (TRUE) traded 1% lower against the US dollar during the 24 hour period ending at 17:00 PM E.T. on March 27th.
+TrueChain has a market capitalization of $3.37 million and $226,935.00 worth of TrueChain was traded on exchanges in the last day.
+In the last week, TrueChain has traded 4% higher against the US dollar.
+One TrueChain coin can currently be purchased for $0.0424 or 0.00000092 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.